Garland Technology ensures complete network visibility by delivering a full platform of network test access point (TAPs) and packet broker products

-With so many new trends in the networking world, network monitoring sometimes takes a back seat, even though it’s critical to long-term business success.
+With so many new trends in the networking world, network monitoring sometimes takes a back seat on industry buzz, even though it’s critical to long-term business success.

-Network monitoring encompasses the processes, tools, and software involved in overseeing network operations.
+Network monitoring encompasses the processes, hardware devices, tools, data and software involved in overseeing network operations.
 Admins and IT leaders utilize a variety of monitoring tools to optimize their resources, while proactively identifying network bottlenecks and performing targeted troubleshooting.

 Before networking professionals get too deep into monitoring discussions, baselining should be the first priority.
 Taking baseline readings of network traffic is the first step for any network to efficiently spot anomalies later on.